 Based in Aliso Viejo, Sequent develops next-generation interventional devices for treating cerebral aneurysms.
 Terumo reportedly commands a 16% market share in catheters used to treat cerebral aneurysms, making it the third-largest in the field.
 Terumo intends to merge Sequent and MicroVention, a California-based maker of coils that Terumo acquired in 2006, to strengthen its product development.

-The Stradling team representing Sequent included Larry Cohn, Bruce Feuchter, Jeff Estes, Lisa Murison, and Sonya Attal.
-Nicolai Schwarz-Gondek advised on European contractual matters, Williana Chang advised on employee benefits matters, Kristin Larson advised on environmental matters, and Peter Dansie assisted on post-signing antitrust matters.
+The Stradling team representing Sequent included Larry Cohn, Bruce Feuchter, Jeff Estes, and Sonya Attal.
+Nicolai Schwarz-Gondek advised on European contractual matters, Williana Chang advised on employee benefits matters, and Kristin Larson advised on environmental matters.